Have questions? We're here.

 Deals

-Book now and save 10% off per person on select 2024-2025 Antarctica departures.
-Bookings must be made and deposited by June 30, 2024.
-This promotion is valid for new bookings, is capacity-controlled, and is not combinable with other offers.
+Book now and save up to 25% on select 2025-2026 Antarctica departures.
+Bookings must be made and deposited by October 31, 2024.
+This promotion is valid for new bookings and is capacity-controlled.
 A non-refundable deposit of $2,500 per person is required to confirm your booking within seven days of reserved berth/s.
 Additional restrictions may apply.
 Please contact us for details.

 Per person starting at